UCSC-MedBook/MedBook-Documentation/cheatsheet.md

 `mysql -h hostname -u <user> -p<Password> cbioportal < dump.sql`  (note: there is no space before the password)

 `docker run -v /mnt/mysql-dump/:/hi mysql:5.7 bash -c "mysql -u root -pasdfasdf cbioportal < /hi/dump.sql"`

+## TravisCI
+If you don’t want to run a build for a particular commit any reason add [ci skip] or [skip ci] to the git commit message. [via](https://docs.travis-ci.com/user/customizing-the-build/#Skipping-a-build)